Annuities are one of the many options available to individuals in their retirement planning.

 - Options chosen: guaranteed term, joint/survivor annuity

 Age and gender are linked to life expectancy.
 Men generally have a lower life expectancy than women.
-For example, for 2017, the life expectancy for men in Canada is 79 years and 83 years for women.
+For example, in 2017, the life expectancy for men in Canada is 79 years and 83 years for women.
 These numbers increase as you grow older.

 A snapshot of potential annuity payments for a single life male as of September 14, 2017, by some insurance companies based on $100,000 in funds and 65 years of age are as follows:

 Is An Annuity Right For You?

 An Annuity is not as popular as its close cousin – the RRIF.
 Deciding on what works best for you will depend on a combination of factors including:

 For those who wish to have some flexibility or control over what their funds are invested in, how much they can withdraw, etc., an RRIF offers more flexibility.